shanemcq18/shanemcq18/README.md

 ### Big news!

-I am starting as an assistant professor in the [Department of Mathematics](https://math.byu.edu/) at [Brigham Young University](https://www.byu.edu/) this August.
+I started as an assistant professor in the [Department of Mathematics](https://math.byu.edu/) at [Brigham Young University](https://www.byu.edu/) this August.

 ### Recent research articles